-Criterion E.1: Extent, nature and duration of uses.
+Criterion E.1: Extent, nature & duration of uses.
 This is unknown.
-However, indirect evidence and deductive reasoning can be used to respond to this criterion.

-There a boat launch that can be used by trailers.
+However, there a boat launch that can be used by trailers.
 In addition, there are a number of camps and homes, many with docks on the shoreline within 8-miles of the Bowers wind turbines.
 Fishing, boating, hiking, camping, and paddling are common activities, but it is also likely that there is swimming, water play equipment, and perhaps water skiing and jet skiing.
 In addition to any general use by the public, if the camps are all active then the lake should receive substantial use at this end.
+The rating is Medium.